Manchester United - Chelsea: How to watch, stream, team news, odds

 Team news (INJURY REPORT)

-Manchester United were without Harry Maguire for the midweek win at PSG as he missed out through injury and is hoping to be back soon.
-Axel Tuanzebe played superbly at PSG to keep Kylian Mbappe and Neymar quiet.
-Edinson Cavani is training with United and could make his debut for the Red Devils off the bench, while Eric Bailly is likely out for three to four weeks with a muscle injury.
-Anthony Martial is still suspended after being sent off against Tottenham.
+Manchester United name an unchanged side from the win at Newcastle last time out in the PL, as they were without Harry Maguire for the midweek win at PSG but he returns.
+Edinson Cavani is on the bench and could make his debut for United, while Eric Bailly is likely out for three to four weeks with a muscle injury and Anthony Martial is still suspended after being sent off against Tottenham.

+Cesar Azpilcueta comes into the lineup, as he will start in a three-man central defense with Kurt Zouma and Thiago Silva with Edouard Mendy fit to return in goal.
+Mason Mount drops out of the starting lineup, with Christian Pulisic, Timo Werner and Kai Havertz in attack.

-Chelsea only have Billy Gilmour out through injury, as Hakim Ziyech is pushing for a start and Cesar Azpilcueta and Mateo Kovacic could come in to the starting lineup.
-Kepa Arrizabalaga has a shoulder issue so won’t be in the squad.
+Chelsea only have Billy Gilmour out through injury, as Hakim Ziyech is on the bench again.
+Kepa Arrizabalaga has a shoulder issue so isn’t in the squad.

 What they’re saying ahead of Manchester United – Chelsea